chinmaygandi/Resume/README.md

 **Senior Software Engineer**
 **Aug 2020 - Aug 2022**
 ```
-Adapted to organizational needs by assuming diverse roles such as software engineer, data engineer, QA etc for worlds largest elevator manufacturing company
+Adapted to organizational needs by assuming diverse roles such as software engineer, data engineer, QA etc

 My contribution to :